Vaesea/godottux/README.md

 The worldmaps are like PepperTux-Haxe's worldmaps, which means they're more RPG-like, but since this is Godot, you should easily be able to make worldmaps similar to SuperTux.

 ## Pre-Beta TODOs
+- Stop holdable objects from being placed in walls (I remember this being a bug)

+## Pre-Beta 2 TODOs
 - Fix placing holdable objects in another holdable object (doesn't seem like it can be done right now?)
-- Stop holdable objects from being placed in walls (I remember this being a bug)
-- Forest Exit Tiles

 ## After-Beta / Pre-Release TODOs
 - Fish